-1111 what would happen if surface alkalinity was homogeneously increased by massive amounts via suggested that OAE can be viable as a CDR approach.
+- 810 alkalinity was homogeneously increased by massive amounts via a constant addition rate over extremely large regions of the ocean, e.g., in all sea-ice free waters (Paquay and Zeebe, 2013; Keller et al., 2014; Ilyina et al., 2013; Köhler et al., 2010; Köhler et al., 2013).
+These simulated OAE deployments will never be realized, but the model results suggested that OAE can be viable as a CDR approach.
 A particular advantage of this idealized approach is that the effect of OAE was easy to detect against internal model variability, i.e., the signal to noise ratio is high.
-The next steps in modeling OAE have remained idealized but have begun to introduce more constraints and better mechanistic or empirically derived components as experimental OAE date becomes available.
-Recently, modeling studies tailored to specific

-1113 (Paquay and Zeebe, 2013; Keller et al., 2014; Ilyina et al., 2013; Köhler et al., 2010; Köhler et al., deployment (Mongin et al. 2021, Wang et al. 2023).
-These applications must be as realistic as possible.
-None of the modeling studies published to date have simulated an actual OAE field
+The next steps in modeling OAE have remained idealized - 815 but have begun to introduce more constraints and better mechanistic or empirically derived components as experimental OAE date becomes available.
+Recently, modeling studies tailored to specific regions and modes of application have been conducted to support field trials or commercial deployment (Mongin et al. 2021, Wang et al. 2023).
+These applications of course have to be as realistic as possible.
+None of the modeling studies published to date have simulated an actual OAE field trial.